Azure for AWS Professionals

 Azure provides similar site-to-site dedicated connections through its ExpressRoute service.
 ExpressRoute allows you to connect your local network directly to Azure resources using a dedicated private network connection.
 Azure also offers more conventional site-to-site VPN connections at a lower cost.

-RDS and Azure SQL Database service
+RDS and Azure relational database services

 Security and identity